yt-project/unyt/paper/paper.md

 `astropy.units` as there are some API differences.
 The main functional difference between `astropy.units` and `unyt` is that `astropy.units` is a subpackage of the larger `astropy` package.
-This means that depending on `astropy.units` requires depending on a large collection of astronomically focused software, including a substantial amount of compiled C code.
+This means that depending on `astropy.units` requires installing a large collection of astronomically focused software included in the `astropy` package, including a substantial amount of compiled C code.
 This presents a barrier to usage for potential users of `astropy.units` who are not astronomers or do not need the observational astronomy capabilities provided by `astropy`.

 ## `Pint`